Unicorn Design System

 Results

-Reduced design inconsistency across the User Portal through standardized components
+Reduced design inconsistency across the User Portal through standardised components

-Improved accessibility by embedding WCAG 2.1 AA standards into every component
+Improved accessibility with WCAG 2.1 AA compliance built into every component

 Scaled design team effectively through comprehensive documentation and contribution models